AlexandreGagnon-Lalonde/project-m4-twitter-clone/ProblemsEncountered.md

 - unable to correctly rerender the amount of likes next to all the buttons

+- sometimes the like button works, sometimes I have to click it twice to make it work

+- there's probably a whole lot of useless fetch in my

 THINGS LEFT TODO :
   - button animation
+  - correctly redirect the user to an error page if server sends us a 500 response
+  - correctly rerender the number of likes and retweets next to the button
+    - now we need to refresh the page for that number to refresh
   - routes for profile assets
   - simplify mucho grande
   - comments